etiennepaquet1/MiniRTS/README.md

 ## Overview

 MiniRTS is a performance-oriented C++23 task runtime that implements a lightweight work-stealing scheduler and a continuation-based async framework.
-It allows developers to launch millions of fine-grained tasks with **sub-microsecond scheduling overhead**, using a per-core work-stealing deque design inspired by research runtimes like libfork and HPX.
+It allows developers to launch millions of fine-grained tasks with sub-microsecond scheduling overhead, using a per-core work-stealing deque design inspired by research runtimes like libfork and HPX.

-The runtime provides **Future/Promise** primitives with support for continuation chaining (`then()`) and composition (`when_all() / when_any()`).
+The runtime provides Future/Promise primitives with support for continuation chaining (`then()`) and composition (`when_all() / when_any()`).
 MiniRTS is designed for applications where scheduling overhead and latency must be minimized.
 It uses NUMA-friendly work-stealing by keeping continuations local to their producing worker, minimizing cross-core contention.

 MiniRTS presents a simple and user-friendly API to allow users to easily keep track of the dependencies of their tasks.
 Scheduling a task is as easy as: